Programmer-RD-AI/Programmer-RD-AI/README.md

 ## Hi there 👋 I'm Ranuga Disansa 😃 <img align="right" src="https://komarev.com/ghpvc/?username=Programmer-RD-AI" alt="Programmer-RD-AI" />

 Creative and analytical software engineering undergraduate with a passion for technology and a proven track record in data science, machine learning, and software development.
-Currently advancing my expertise through hands-on roles such as Trainee AI/ML Engineer and academic pursuits in computer science, I excel at leading collaborative projects—from designing AI-driven platforms to optimizing data workflows.
+Currently advancing my expertise through hands-on roles such as Trainee AI/ML Engineer and academic pursuits in computer science, I excel at leading collaborative projects—from designing AI-driven platforms to optimising data workflows.
 Skilled in diverse programming paradigms and modern development tools, I thrive in solving complex problems and fostering innovation through open-source contributions and technical volunteer work.
-Recognized for achievements in competitive tech challenges and committed to lifelong learning, I aim to leverage my academic rigor and industry exposure to deliver impactful solutions in both professional and community-driven roles.
+Recognised for achievements in competitive tech challenges and committed to lifelong learning, I aim to leverage my academic rigour and industry exposure to deliver impactful solutions in both professional and community-driven roles.

 ### Contact Me 💬